ashu2101/guvi/README.md

 # guvi
-This repo is intended to share Assignments and Work done during time of Guvi learning
+This repo is to share Assignments and Work done during training from Guvi.
+Web development.